Abiriba: Okpu Achi tree and its myth

 At the heart of Abiriba —the very centre of the town—is a large, ancient tree "Okpu Achi" (Achi tree).
 The tree is both symbolic and spiritual and many believe that in the event of its fall, water from Okpu Achi would engulf the entire Abiriba land.
 Legend also has it that the Ishimokoto River is so mystical that when foreigners tried to leave town with a bottle of water from the river—the bottle broke apart and the water flew miles back to the river.

 Ceremony

-"Itu Eye" is a traditional law enactment period in Abiriba kingdom.
+Itu Eye, a festival of over 600 years old, is a traditional law enactment period in Abiriba kingdom.
 The ceremony marks the enactment of new laws in the ancient kingdom by the paramount ruler, Enachoken of Abiriba, after which the laws are handed over to an age grade group for enforcement.
 The ceremony starts with the picking of the palm leaf, Iburu omu, by the Okezie age grade group.

-Age Grade
+Age grade

-Age-grade also known as UKE in Abiriba language was structured to ensure a peaceful coexistence in their abode.
+Age grade, also known as UKE in Abiriba language, was structured to ensure a peaceful coexistence in their abode.
 The age grade with its unique features was introduced in the community such that in the contemporary time, the traditional institution had become the backbone behind probably all the developments in Abiriba.
-Thus governance and development of the people have gone on orderly for centuries through this indigenous system (Age-grade) of the people.
+Thus governance and development of the people have gone on orderly for centuries through this indigenous system (age-grade) of the people.